CosAnca/nucleum/extras/wordpress/README-WP.md

 ## Behind the scenes

 The shell scripts will do all the work for you when setting up a new WordPress project.
 With this setup it won't take longer than 5 minutes until you can start working on a new WordPress project.

+The core server functionality is based on docker-compose.
+By default, the following containers are started: PHP-FPM, MySQL, nginx and Memcached.
+The ./public directory is the web root which is mapped to the nginx container.

+You can directly edit PHP and nginx configuration files from within the ./config folder as they are mapped to the correct locations in containers.

+A custom phpfpm image is used for this environment that adds a few extra things to the PHP-FPM image.

 ## Additional info